Adults withholding consent

-Where parents' wishes conflict with reasonable clinical practice and are not in the best interests of a child, you ought not to proceed with treatment.
+Where parents' wishes conflict with reasonable clinical practice and are not in the best interests of a child, you should not proceed with treatment.
 A second opinion is strongly advised, and you may need to make an application to the court.

 It's important to consider all significant factors when assessing a child's best interests, including the appropriateness and availability of alternative measures.

 If failure to treat immediately would result in death or permanent injury, you may conclude that treatment is justified and in the child's best interests, in spite of a refusal to consent.
 You should consider the possibility of obtaining a court order.

-An application can be made for a specific issue order to carry out treatment without parental authority under Section 8 (1) of the Children Act 1989 (or Section 11 of the Children (Scotland) Act 1995 or an Article 8 order of the Children (Northern Ireland) Order 1995.
+An application can be made for a specific issue order to carry out treatment without parental authority in England and Wales under Section 8 (1) of the Children Act 1989, under Section 11 of the Children (Scotland) Act 1995 or an Article 8 order of the Children (Northern Ireland) Order 1995.
 Generally, a court asked to override parental authority will proceed cautiously.
 Contact the DDU if you find yourself in this situation.

 See our guide to consent and young patients for more information.